 His recent watercolor works reflect a preference for painting with the pigment-loaded sable belly instead of the brush’s tight point which results, surprisingly, in marks and images reminiscent of dry brush oils on unprepared paper.
 Such heavily pigmented watercolors enliven the poetic statements his compositions sustain.
 Similarly, his plein air oil sketches betray watercolor techniques.
 Indeed these paradoxes of approach underscore Standring’s radical authenticity in both media.
 Standring conveys in his meditative observation of intimate scenes and settings a challenge to the fickle attributes that watercolor and oils encompass.

-Standring’s works are in private collections across North America and Europe.
-They have been thrice accepted for inclusion in the famous 10 x 10 x 10 juried exhibition held in Tieton, Washington, and recently in 2022 edition the Coors Western Art Exhibition.
-One of his monographic exhibitions was reviewed by the national critic Ray Rainaldi.
-Standring also conducts a watercolor painting workshop at the Lunenburg School of Art, Lunenburg, Nova Scotia in September.
+Standring’s works are held in numerous private collections across North American and Europe.
+On three occasions his works have been included in the prestigious 10 x 10 x 10 juried exhibition in Tieton, Washington.
+In 2022, Standring was included in the Coors Western Art Exhibition.
+His recent monographic exhibition was reviewed by the national critic Ray Rainaldi; another was cited in Fine Art Connoisseur.